 - Oops!Something went wrong.Please try again later.

-Wilmington, Delaware--(Newsfile Corp. - August 9, 2021) - Acorn Energy, Inc. (OTCQB: ACFN), a provider of Internet of Things (IoT) remote monitoring and control solutions for stand-by power generators, gas pipelines, air compressors and other industrial equipment, announced improved results for the year-to-date and second quarter periods ended June 30, 2021.
+Wilmington, Delaware--(Newsfile Corp. - November 10, 2021) - Acorn Energy, Inc. (OTCQB: ACFN), a provider of Internet of Things (IoT) remote monitoring and control solutions for stand-by power generators, gas pipelines, air compressors and other industrial equipment, announced improved results for the year-to-date and third-quarter periods ended September 30, 2021.

 Summary Financial Results